verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] If their absence brings you peace, you didn't lose them.
 - [ ] I'm out with a lantern looking for myself - Emily Dickinson
 - [ ] Great spirits have often encountered violent opposition from mediocre minds.
+- [ ] And forget not that the earth delights to feel your bare feet and the winds long to play with your hair.
 Man 2: No, that’s what life is for.
 —The Lift (2000)